Search for Majorana neutrinos exploiting millikelvin cryogenics with CUORE: Methods

-In addition to these statistical parameters, we consider the systematic effects induced by the uncertainty on the energy bias and energy resolution, the value of \Qbb, the natural isotopic abundance of $^{130}$Te, and the analysis, containment, and PSD efficiencies.
-We evaluate their separate effects on the \ovbb\ rate by adding nuisance parameters to the fit one at a time and studying both the variation of $\Gamma_{0\nu}$ at the posterior global mode $\hat{\Gamma}_{0 \nu}$ and the resulting effect on the marginalized 90\% CI limit on $\Gamma_{0\nu}$.
+In addition to these statistical parameters, we consider the systematic effects induced by the uncertainty on the energy bias and energy resolution\citemethods{GFantiniThesis,ACampaniThesis}, the value of \Qbb, the natural isotopic abundance of \Te, and the reconstruction, AC, PSD and containment efficiencies.
+We evaluate their separate effects on the \ovbb\ rate by adding nuisance parameters to the fit one at a time and studying both the effect on the posterior global mode $\hat{\Gamma}_{0 \nu}$ and the marginalized 90\% CI limit on $\Gamma_{0\nu}$.

-A list of the systematics and priors is reported in Table~\ref{tab:Systematics}.
-The efficiencies and the isotopic abundance are multiplicative effects on our expected signal, so their impact is reported as a relative effect on $\Gamma_{0\nu}$.
-In contrast, the uncertainties on \Qbb, the energy bias, and the resolution scaling are additive effects that do not scale with the signal rate.
-Therefore, we report their absolute effects on $\Gamma_{0\nu}$.
+A list of the systematics and priors is reported in Extended Data Tab.~\ref{tab:Systematics}.
+The efficiencies and the isotopic abundance are multiplicative terms on our expected signal, so the impact of each is reported as a relative effect on $\Gamma_{0\nu}$.
+In contrast, the uncertainties on \Qbb, the energy bias, and the resolution scaling have a non-trivial relation to the signal rate; therefore, we report the absolute effect of each on $\Gamma_{0\nu}$.
 The dominant effect is due to the uncertainty on the energy bias and resolution scaling in physics data.
 We account for possible correlations between the nuisance parameters by including all of them in the fit simultaneously.